 Some dishwashers come with touch controls, requiring only a light press to activate.
 If these stop functioning, it may be that the touch controls have been touched too soon after opening.
 You may need to wipe your controls over with a damp cloth as they are too dirty and no longer recognise touch.
 You may also have inadvertently activated the child lock, which you'll need to deactivate before controls will work.
 Consult your manual for how to to deactivate child lock controls.

 Of course, the best way to avoid problems is to buy the right dishwasher in the first place.
-See our dishwasher buying guide for what you need to know before you hit the shops, and when you're ready to buy, check our dishwasher reviews.
+See our dishwasher buying guide.